Welcome to the Victorian Law Reform Commission

 The Commission’s major responsibility is to examine, report and make recommendations on issues that the Attorney-General refers to it.
 It also has the power to recommend reforms to relatively minor legal issues of general community concern without a reference.

-We have published our report Inclusive Juries: Access for People Who Are Deaf, Hard of Hearing, Blind or Have Low Vision which was tabled in Parliament on 16 May 2023.
-Our other recently published reports are Stalking and Improving the Justice System Response to Sexual Offences.
-The VLRC is currently reviewing the meaning of recklessness in criminal law and the report will be delivered at the end of February.
+Our Recklessness: Report was tabled in Parliament on 28 May 2024.
+Other recently published reports are Inclusive Juries: Access for People Who Are Deaf, Hard of Hearing, Blind or Have Low Vision which was tabled in Parliament on 16 May 2023, Stalking, and Improving the Justice System Response to Sexual Offences.

 On this site you can find all our reports and associated publications going back to 2001 as well as information about our current law reform projects.